1zhanN/1zhanN/README.md

 # Hello, I'm Izhan Nadeem! 👋

+I'm a final year student at UBIT, University of Karachi, with a background in game development and an exciting shift towards web development.
+While I initially started my journey in the immersive world of game/environment design, I've recently been captivated by the endless possibilities of web development.
+As I embark on this new path, I bring with me the creativity and problem-solving skills that I honed during my game desinging journey.

-I'm a final year student at UBIT, University of Karachi, and currently focusing on game development and web development.
-While I'm still in the learning phase, I've already gained valuable experience in these domains.
-In my free time, you'll often find me honing my skills in archery or diving into immersive world of video games.
-I believe in the power of technology to shape the future and create engaging experiences.
-I'm excited to connect with fellow developers and collaborate on exciting projects that push the boundaries of what's possible.
+In my free time, you'll often find me honing my skills in archery or diving into the immersive world of video games.
+I believe in the power of technology to shape the future and create engaging experiences, whether it's through captivating game worlds or beautifully designed websites.

 ## Skills

-- Game Development: Unity, Unreal Engine
+- Game/Environment Designing: Unity, Unreal Engine
 - Web Development: HTML, CSS, JavaScript, THREE.Js
 - Programming Languages: Java, Python

 ## GitHub Stats